mindgruve/mg-press/README.md

     3) Update your configuration file located at config/wpConfig.yml with your database parameters, theme name, and updated secure hashes.

-    4) Complete the WP Installation by visiting: http://localhost/wp/wp-admin/install.php
+    4) Complete the WP Installation.
+For example, using localhost http://localhost/wp/wp-admin/install.php

-    5) Login to to WP Admin and go to Settings > General update the Site Address (URL) to be http://localhost/
+    5) Login to to WP Admin and go to Settings > General update the Site Address (URL) to be at your web root.
+        For example, using localhost your site address setting would be: http://localhost/

 ## Included Libraries